arezamoosavi/alimo.github.io/index.md

 **Detail:** Music recommender with Item based collaborative filtering based on KNN:

-- The Restful service is built with Flask and ML tasks is handeled with celery
+- The Restful service is developed with Flask and ML tasks is handeled with celery
 - Postgres is database for saving results and data
 - This app is built and deployed with docker